-To qualify as emission reduction credits, the emission reductions associated with any such change: (i) must be enforceable through permit conditions; through relinquishment of the source's permit; through physical removal of the source such that reinstallation or replacement would require a new permit under Regulation 2; or in the case of source shutdown where no permit is required for the source being shut down, through an alternative legally-enforceable mechanism such as contractual provisions in a legally binding and irrevocable written agreement which provisions are made expressly for the benefit of the District; and (ii) must be real, permanent, quantifiable, and in excess of any reductions required by applicable regulatory requirements.
+To qualify as emission reduction credits, the emission reductions associated with any such change: (i) must be enforceable through permit conditions, or in the case of source shutdown where no permit is required for the source being shut down, through an alternative legally-enforceable mechanism such as contractual provisions in a legally binding and irrevocable written agreement which provisions are made expressly for the benefit of the District; and (ii) must be real, permanent, quantifiable, and in excess of any reductions required by applicable regulatory requirements.
 Emissions that were offset with credits from the Small Facility Banking Account cannot be used to generate emission reduction credits.

-- 2-2-607 Cumulative Increase Calculation Procedures: The cumulative increase in emissions associated with an authority to construct and/or permit to operate for a source shall be calculated as: - 607.1 Project Emissions Increase: the increase in potential to emit associated with the authority to construct/permit to operate determined in accordance with Section 2-2-605; minus

-607.2 Contemporaneous Onsite Emission Reduction Credits: any contemporaneous onsite emission reduction credits at the facility calculated in accordance with Section 2-2-606 that are credited to the authority to construct/permit to operate.
+- 2-2-607 Cumulative Increase Calculation Procedures: The cumulative increase in emissions associated with an authority to construct and/or permit to operate for a source shall be calculated as: - 607.1 Project Emissions Increase: the increase in potential to emit associated with the authority to construct/permit to operate determined in accordance with Section 2-2-605; minus - 607.2 Contemporaneous Onsite Emission Reduction Credits: any contemporaneous onsite emission reduction credits at the facility calculated in accordance with Section 2-2-606 that are credited to the authority to construct/permit to operate.

 The cumulative increase associated with an authority to construct/permit to operate issued in the past shall be determined using the increase in potential to emit and contemporaneous onsite emissions reductions credits calculated at the time of issuance of the authority to construct/permit to operate.
-Emission reduction credits may not be double-counted (e.g., an emission reduction credit may not be applied to the cumulative increase calculation for more than one authority to construct/permit to operate).
+Emission reduction credits may not be double-counted (i.e., an emission reduction credit may not be applied to the cumulative increase calculation for more than one authority to construct/permit to operate).